Excerpts from my interview in PW from May 25,2012

 My official trip to the AAP offices in NYC from later that week.

 “Last week, I led an ALA delegation to New York City to meet with publishers to discuss the many concerns of the library community about ebook publishing.
 Uppermost in our minds were the ebook concerns that have come to us from ALA members across the country—especially about pricing and availability (or the lack thereof) and the slow pace of progress in finding solutions.
 I expressed these concerns at a September 27 meeting hosted by the Association of American Publishers (AAP) and attended by about 100 staff from the publishing houses.

-In the wake of an ALA statement on price increases by Hachette and the issuance of an ALA open letter to publishers, the delegation (which included ALA President-Elect Barbara Stripling, Immediate Past President Molly Raphael, Digital Content and Libraries Working Group Cochair Robert Wolven, and Office for Information Technology Policy Director Alan S. Inouye) had felt a bit of ambivalence about these meetings before the trip.
+In the wake of an ALA statement on price increases by Hachette and the issuance of an, the delegation (which included ALA President-Elect Barbara Stripling, Immediate Past President Molly Raphael, Digital Content and Libraries Working Group Cochair Robert Wolven, and Office for Information Technology Policy Director Alan S. Inouye) had felt a bit of ambivalence about these meetings before the trip.
 I am pleased to report that we experienced a series of frank, thought-provoking, cordial, and productive discussions that culminated in a hopeful feeling as we left New York.

 Another key takeaway from the AAP session is the need for further education and understanding by all parties.
 We are in the midst of a digital publishing revolution in which everything is changing and becoming ever more complex and interconnected.
 For ALA, this means stepping up our efforts to provide educational resources for our members, including library community leaders, about the publishing ecosystem in a digital environment.
 Also, we need to determine how to help publishers increase their understanding of library needs and preferences.